RishWijewardhena/Medi_care-Firmware/README.md

-# 🕒 Smart Health Watch | Embedded C Project
+# 🕒 Smart Health Watch version 1.0

 A **bare-metal C** smartwatch system designed using the **ATmega328P**, which monitors **step count**, **heart rate**, and **skin temperature** using the **MPU6050**, an **ADC-based heart rate sensor**, and an **OLED display**.
 Ideal for embedded systems and wearable health monitoring applications.